Turkish involvement in the Syrian civil war: April–May 2016: Cross-border confrontations

 Turkish artillery strikes killed over 54 ISIL militants in April 2016, whilst 5 people were killed and 22 others were wounded by ISIL rocket projectiles hitting the border province of Kilis.

 The Turkish Foreign Ministry has demanded raising awareness on the Kilis to the U.S. Department of State.
 Turkey also demanded the deployment of High Mobility Artillery Rocket System (HIMARS) rocket launchers at Turkey's Syria border.
 According to Turkey, such moves would push ISIL militants southwards, leaving the border province of Kilis out of battery ranges.

 From 3 May 2016 to 6 May rocket fire struck the Turkish city of Kilis from ISIS controlled territory with the Turkish Army responding with fire at every attack.

 On 6 May the governor's office in Kilis released an official statement declared the province a "special security area," effective for 15 days until 5:00 p.m. on 20 May.

 Also, in the morning hours, the Turkish military carried out four separate air strikes against ISIL positions in northern Syria, as part of a joint effort and intelligence with the U.S.-led coalition forces.

 Two Katyusha rockets were fired from ISIL positions in Syria on the southeastern province of Kilis following the air strikes.
 Turkish armed forces responded to the attack by shelling ISIL targets with howitzers from the border.

 In the evening hours, reconnaissance and surveillance vehicles spotted ISIL positions in the Suran region north of Aleppo and the Baragidah and Kuşacık regions northeast of Tal el Hişn.
 Army shelled them.
 A total of 55 ISIL militants were killed in the shellings, while three vehicles and three rocket launchers belonging to the jihadist group were also destroyed.

 From 11 to 15 May a total of 55 ISIL militants were killed by Turkey and U.S.-led coalition in operations targeting positions belonging to the jihadist group in Syria, Turkish security sources have said.

+2023: Death of ISIS leader

+On 30 April 2023, Turkish President Recep Tayyip Erdoğan announced that the Turkish National Intelligence Organization had allegedly tracked down and killed ISIS leader Abu al-Hussein al-Husseini al-Qurashi the previous day, on 29 April.

+Turkish media reported that the operation occurred at Jindires, in a region controlled by Turkish-backed rebel groups, in which Abu al-Hussein detonated his suicide vest to avoid being captured.
+However, the United States could not verify claims by Turkey that its forces killed Abu al-Hussein al-Husseini al-Qurashi.

+In August ISIS said Quraishi was killed during clashes with the Tahrir al-Sham(HTS), whom it accused to be agents of Turkish intelligence.
+The United States believes the HTS is behind the killing despite the latter's denials.